MHimken/WinRE-Customization/README.md

 # WinRE-Customization

-Customizes WinRE - recent updates can be found at the end of this readme.
+Customizes WinRE - recent updates can be found in the changelog.
 This script applies patches and drivers.
 Will resize recovery partition if required.

-This script was created to automate remediation of CVE-2022-41099, however it can be used to patch WinRE monthly and automated as well.
+This script was initially created to automate remediation of CVE-2022-41099, however it can be used to patch WinRE monthly and automated as well.
 The script will verify the size of your recovery partition and resize it if required.
-Update: This will also help to extend a partition which might be required for CVE-2024-20666 (see KB5034440, KB5034441 or KB5034439)

 Please read <https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/add-update-to-winre> to learn which patches you should apply!
 GDR-DU and LCU should only be applied to fix major issues, they take about 8-10 minutes.
 SOS and DUs are extremly small and take seconds to apply (less than a minute).